-What are the facilities for the disabled?
+What are the facilities for people with disabilities?

 Arvon welcomes writers with disabilities.
 If you have any specific access requirements, please discuss with us prior to booking and we will do our utmost to accommodate your needs.
 All communal spaces, including workshop spaces, are accessible to people with mobility issues.
 Each centre can accommodate a personal assistant or carer if required, and if there are spaces available.
 Accessibility to bedrooms and bathrooms varies by centre.